College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-It takes about 6-8 weeks for the lab to analyze your results.
+It takes 6-8 weeks for the lab to analyze your results.

-For more than 10 years, Anne has had a simple mission – To give people direct access to their medical data.
+Anne has had a simple mission for more than ten years – To give people direct access to their medical data.

 In 2006, Anne Wojcicki left her career in the biotech industry to start 23andme.
 Her goal was to help people have access to their health data by simply sending a sample of their saliva to a laboratory.

 Anne Wojcicki was always impressed by the eagerness of individuals to learn about their health and take action.
 They just needed the opportunity and time to learn and absorb.
-Since her earliest days, she wanted to pioneer a path where people can get their genetic information directly without having to go through a physician or genetic counselor for access or interpretation.
+Since her earliest days, she wanted to pioneer a path where people could get their genetic information directly without going through a physician or genetic counselor for access or interpretation.

-Fast forward to 2018 and 23andme is ranked 7th on CNBC’s 2018 Disruptor list!
-This is in part due to the groundbreaking service of telling users their risks of contracting cancer, Celiac disease, Parkinson’s disease, and Alzheimer’s disease.
-Prospective parents can also find out if they are unwittingly carriers of cystic fibrosis, sickle cell anemia, hearing loss, and a host of other abnormalities.
+Fast forward to 2018, and 23andme is ranked 7th on CNBC’s 2018 Disruptor list!
+This is partly due to the groundbreaking service of telling users their risks of contracting cancer, Celiac disease, Parkinson’s disease, and Alzheimer’s disease.
+Prospective parents can also find out if they are unwittingly carriers of cystic fibrosis, sickle cell anemia, hearing loss, and other abnormalities.

 Wojcicki said 23andme’s investors wholly support a focus on the consumer to find the right way to help fix the broken healthcare experience.
 The 23andme testing service was founded to help patients personally manage and control their health.